anabiman/pygran/README.md

-# PyGran
+# Welcome to the PyGran webpage!

-## DESCRIPTION
-A DEM toolbox for rapid quantitative analysis of granular/powder systems
+PyGran is a DEM toolbox for rapid quantitative analysis of granular/powder systems.
+Its online documentation can be found [here](docs/index.html).

-## INSTALLATION
-python setup.py install --user

-## AUTHOR
-Andrew Abi-Mansour

-## EMAIL
-andrew.gaam@gmail.com

-## License
-GPL v2